ORNL/AdditiveFOAM/docs/usage.md

      {: .custom }
      Each heat source model can dynamically update its depth to the a specified isotherm position by setting the `transient` flag to `True`.
 The recommended value for `isoValue` is the alloy liquidus temperature for simulating keyhole formation.

-  - `themoPath`: File the tabulates the temperature-solid fraction relationship.
+  - `thermoPath`: File the tabulates the temperature-solid fraction relationship.
 An example path for a linear transition between the eutetic and liquidus temperatures for IN625 is:
     ```
     (
         1410.0000    1.0000